 If more money is bet on one side, sportsbooks will move the line to even things out.
 Because there’s more local interest in the Tigers, the lines are more likely to be moved at Tennessee sportsbooks than traditional Las Vegas sportsbooks.

 That’s why the lines in Vegas and Tennessee may start out the same, but end up quite different by kickoff.

 Tennessee online sportsbooks cannot legally offer live prop bets on college sports or any props involving individual college athletes.

 However, prop bets (not on individual athletes) are available before the games begin.

-The following former Memphis Tigers are on current NFL rosters:
+The following former Memphis Tigers have made NFL rosters in the past few years:

 The following three bars consistently make various lists of the top places to watch Memphis Tigers games outside of Liberty Bowl Memorial Stadium: